t-muthuri/building-permit-cost-calculator-fe/README.md

 # to do
+* [] Simplicity:
+    how can clients get to where/ what they want in less than three clicks on the approvaals site? get rid of any unnecessary pages
 * [] Work on the uploading documents feature
     * [x] /upload is a protected route, if user is not authenticated redirect to login / signup page
     * [x] client signs up